indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Speed

 IndiMail uses a modified [qmail](http://cr.yp.to/qmail.html "qmail") as the MTA. qmail's modular, lightweight design and sensible queue management provides IndiMail the speed to make it one of the fastest available message transfer agent.
 IndiMail provides ''qmail-multi'', a drop-in replacement to ''qmail-queue''. ''qmail-multi'' uses multiple queues with each queue running its own <b>qmail-send</b>/qmail-todo, <b>qmail-lspawn</b>, <b>qmail-rspawn</b> processes.
 This allows IndiMail to process mails faster than what can be provided by qmail.
-A process named qmail-daemon monitors these processes and restarts them if they go down, which hasn't yet been observed to go down.
+A process named qscheduler monitors these processes and restarts them if they go down, which hasn't yet been observed to go down.

 ## Setup